abyanraif/100hires-linkedin-organic-research/README.md

 - Ross Simmonds
 - Mandy McEwen

-It also includes selected long-form research notes for Ross Simmonds and Mandy McEwen.
+It also includes selected long-form research notes for Ross Simmonds and Mandy McEwen, along with a complete LinkedIn Organic Content Strategy playbook.

 Together, these materials cover several recurring themes in B2B SaaS organic growth, including content systems, founder-led distribution, social selling, GTM alignment, video strategy, and messaging.

 ## Notes

-This repository is intended to function as a research base rather than a finished playbook.
-The emphasis is on collecting high-signal examples from credible operators and organizing them in a way that makes later synthesis easier.
+This repository began as a research project focused on identifying high-quality practitioners and collecting relevant materials on LinkedIn organic strategy for B2B SaaS.

+Based on that research, it now also includes a practical SOP/playbook that synthesizes the collected materials into an actionable framework while documenting expert disagreements, independent judgment, rejected ideas, original recommendations, and implementation guidance.